digital-work-lab/digital-work-lecture/teaching_notes/12-ethics-notes.md

 - What are the employers duties?
 Pay salaries stated in the contract.

 - Should women soccer players receive the same compensation / bonus as men? (equal pay)

-If necessary:

-- Give a hypothetical example of standardized skill tests showing that the team members perform on par

 <!--
 2. Compensation (distributive justice, also involving diversity)